 Working with a multitude of acts during his career he has performed and/or written songs with Jackson Browne, Jimmy Buffett, Marc Cohn, Dan Fogelberg, Jefferson Airplane, Indigo Girls, Carole King, Nicolette Larson , Kenny Loggins, Joni Mitchell, Stevie Nicks, Bonnie Raitt, John Sebastian, Grace Slick, among others.

-The countless albums he has appeared on during the course of his career include the ones mentioned above and his own If I Could Only Remember My Name, It’s All Coming Back To Me Now, Oh Yes I Can and Thousand Roads as well as Turn!
+The countless albums he appeared on during the course of his career include the ones mentioned above and his own If I Could Only Remember My Name, It’s All Coming Back To Me Now, Oh Yes I Can and Thousand Roads as well as Turn!
 Turn!
 Turn! by The Byrds, But Seriously… by Phil Collins , Just Like Gravity by CPR, Wind on the Water by Crosby & Nash, Daylight Again by Crosby, Stills & Nash, Replay by Crosby, Stills, Nash & Young, Under the Red Sky by Bob Dylan , Stories We Could Tell by The Everly Brothers, Breakaway by Art Garfunkel , Cracked Rear View by Hootie & The Blowfish, Blue Moves by Elton John , Songs for Beginners by Graham Nash, Black Rose by John David Souther , In the Pocket by James Taylor and Harvest by Neil Young and the soundtracks of Flipper, 1969 and Strawberry Statement among many others.

-No stranger to the acting studio either he has made several appearances in movies such as Backdraft, Hook and Thunderheart as well as TV’s The John Laroquette Show, Roseanne and The Simpsons.
+No stranger to the acting studio either he made several appearances in movies such as Backdraft, Hook and Thunderheart as well as TV’s The John Laroquette Show, Roseanne and The Simpsons.

 2006 saw David recording On An Island with David Gilmour as well as touring the United States and appearing at the Royal Albert Hall in London with him.
 He also recently released his autobiography Since Then.
 In 2014 he released his first solo album in 20 years entitled Croz and in 2016 the further album Lighthouse with an accompanying tour.